Installing the Module¶

 scp -r /home/modules/* username@remote_host:/home/lab/.local/share/powershell/Modules/

-Import the PowerShell Modules module dependencies from the air-gapped machine by running the following commands in PowerShell:
+On the target system, import the module dependencies by running the following commands in the PowerShell console:

 Import-Module -Name VMware.PowerCLI